Corporate Governance

 The Group respects the rights of shareholders and ensures the equality of shareholders.

-The Group strives to have constructive dialogue with shareholders on investment policy that considers mid to long-term returns for shareholders.
+The Group strives to have constructive dialogue with shareholders on investment policy that considers medium to long-term returns for shareholders.

 The Group strives to maintain appropriate collaboration with stakeholders (customers, suppliers, employees, creditors, local communities, etc.) other than shareholders.